Miss Hunt – Class Teacher (Monday, Tuesday)

 We then move on to read “The Three Little Pigs” in week 2 and week 3.
 We will focus on the retelling of the story using Talk For Writing and then changing an element of the story.
 Week 4, is our assessment week.
-In week 5 and week 6, we look at the fiction book, “Handa’s Surprise,” where we will create a comparison of cultures and lots of creative writing activities based on setting descriptions.
+In week 5 we look at the fiction book, “Handa’s Surprise,” where we will create a description of Akeyo’s house.

 Spring Term 1:

 Throughout the first half of the Spring Term, we will be looking at: